judge0/judge0/docs/api/authorization/authorization.md

 ::: note
 <h4>Note</h4>
-* `X-Auth-User` is default header field name, but administrators of Judge0 API instance you are using can change this default field name.
+* `X-Auth-User` is default header field name, but administrators of Judge0 instance you are using can change this default field name.
-* Contact administrator of Judge0 API instance you are using to get your authorization token.
+* Contact administrator of Judge0 instance you are using to get your authorization token.
 :::

 ::: warning